raspberrypilearning/solar-system-simulator/en/step_4.md

 --- /task ---

 Now you have the data in your program.
-Next, you'll make that data into dictionaries, like the one you made for Mercury.
+Next, you'll make that data into dictionaries, like the one you made for Mercury. `lines[2]` has the data for Venus, and `lines[3]` has the dat for Earth.

 --- task ---